los7key/garden/docs/life/yoga.md

 title: Yoga
 description: Yoga
 date: 2023-02-23
-Last Updated:
+Last Updated: 2023-04-06
 ---
 ## Introduction

 When the pandemic began is about the time I started to do yoga.
 While I've been exposed to it through my family and some friends, I never really got into it.
 Now[^1] I'm doing yoga somewhat regularly.
 Although I haven't actually set foot in a studio, I'm enjoying it and I feel like I have the hang of it.
+Plus, it makes me feel good (that's all that counts, right?).

-The tricky part is rotating through classes so not to get bored.
+The tricky part is rotating through classes so as not to get bored.
 I've been trying to keep notes about which ones I like to follow, but I can't keep them straight.
-Here are some of my favs:
+There must be a better way™, but until then here are some of my favs:

 ## Apple Fitness Classes